pip-services/pip-services-docs/content/en/dart/container/refer/build_references_decorator.md

 ### Description
-The BuildReferencesDecorator class allows you to create a references decorator that automatically creates missing components using availale component factories upon component retrieval.
+The BuildReferencesDecorator class allows you to create a reference decorator that automatically creates missing components using availale component factories upon component retrieval.

 ### Constructors
 Creates a new instance of the decorator.

 > BuildReferencesDecorator([IReferences](../../../commons/refer/ireferences) nextReferences, [IReferences](../../../commons/refer/ireferences) topReferences)

-- **nextReferences**: [IReferences](../../../commons/refer/ireferences) - the next references or decorator in the chain.
+- **nextReferences**: [IReferences](../../../commons/refer/ireferences) - next references or decorator in the chain.
-- **topReferences**: [IReferences](../../../commons/refer/ireferences) - the decorator at the top of the chain.
+- **topReferences**: [IReferences](../../../commons/refer/ireferences) - decorator at the top of the chain.

 ### Instance methods